 Lug and splice wire crimping

-Tools specified by the manufacturer of the terminals shall be used.
+Only tools specified by the manufacturer of the terminals shall be used.

-The maximum number of wires shall be ten
+The maximum number of wires shall be ten on the same assembly.

 Seven wires maximum shall be on the same side.

-All conductors shall be of the same material and within a size range of 4 wire gauges on the same side.
+All conductors shall be of the same material and within a size range of 4 wire gauges including odd and even AWG sizes on the same side.

-All conductors shall be positioned parallel in the terminal before crimping.
+If the number of conductors on the same side is more than two all conductors shall be positioned parallel in the terminal barrel before crimping.

-Axial strength measurements shall be performed on5.4.3.3
+Axial strength measurements shall be performed in compliance with requirements from clause 5.4.3.3.

-all of the grouped wires for groups with equal wire sizes

-on the smallest wire for groups with different wire sizes.

-In the case where opposed wires are tested a specifically designed test fixture shall be used.

-A typical test fixture is shown in Figure A-6.
+<<deleted>>

-Following crimping, the assembly shall be protected by shrink tubing.
+Figure A-6Following crimping, the assembly shall be protected by shrink tubing.

-Examples of typical lug and splice wire crimping are shown in Figure 5556.
+Examples of typical lug and splice wire crimpings are shown in Figure 5-5 and Figure 5-6.

+In case the number of conductors on the same side is limited to two then the conductors may be twisted together to form a single conductor.

+For 28 AWG up to 16 AWG wire sizes the maximum insulation clearance shall be maintained between 0,3 mm and 1,0 mm.